typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/README.md

 * [`typescript/no-array-constructor`](./docs/rules/no-array-constructor.md) — Disallow generic `Array` constructors
 * [`typescript/no-empty-interface`](./docs/rules/no-empty-interface.md) — Disallow the declaration of empty interfaces (`no-empty-interface` from TSLint)
 * [`typescript/no-explicit-any`](./docs/rules/no-explicit-any.md) — Disallow usage of the `any` type (`no-any` from TSLint)
+* [`typescript/no-inferrable-types`](./docs/rules/no-inferrable-types.md) — Disallows explicit type declarations for variables or parameters initialized to a number, string, or boolean. (`no-inferrable-types` from TSLint)
 * [`typescript/no-namespace`](./docs/rules/no-namespace.md) — Disallow the use of custom TypeScript modules and namespaces
 * [`typescript/no-non-null-assertion`](./docs/rules/no-non-null-assertion.md) — Disallows non-null assertions using the `!` postfix operator (`no-non-null-assertion` from TSLint)
 * [`typescript/no-parameter-properties`](./docs/rules/no-parameter-properties.md) — Disallow the use of parameter properties in class constructors. (`no-parameter-properties` from TSLint)